 Pets can travel on Singapore Airlines as checked baggage or as cargo.
 To travel as checked baggage they must be at least three months old, but if your pet and its container weigh more than 32kg, your pet will have to travel in cargo.

 Service dogs are allowed to be with you in the cabin, based on the regulations that countries have: some countries do not allow dogs in the cabin.
-If your dog is for emotional support, or assigned to you for a psychiatric reason, ensure that you have the dog’s documentation on a letter-headed paper of a licensed mental health professional/institution.
+If your dog is for emotional support, or assigned to you for a psychiatric reason, ensure that you have the dog’s documentation on a letter-headed paper of a licensed mental health professional/ institution.

 Service dogs are classified as unchecked baggage, so the airline will carry it free of charge.

-Qantas Airline only accepts service dogs in the passenger cabin of their aircraft, and they also provide a freight service for pets.
+Qantas Airways only accepts service dogs in the passenger cabin of their aircraft, and they also provide a freight service for pets.
 You have to book your pet’s flight before your own, and Qantas Freight provides unaccompanied pet travel for your pets.

 There are a quite a number of restrictions on animal travel on Qantas Airlines.
 Certain dog breeds, including puppies and kittens that are under 8 weeks of age, animals that display aggressive behaviour, exhibit signs of excessive chewing or cage destruction, are not allowed on any Qantas transportation services.

-Lufthansa Airlines does not allow wore-mesh cages, or containers with sharp corners, nails, or edges that can cause the pet to injure itself.
+Lufthansa does not allow wore-mesh cages, or containers with sharp corners, nails, or edges that can cause the pet to injure itself.
 The containers must have ventilation holes, and the leash cannot be inside the container.

-Pets are not allowed in the cabins of Emirates Airlines, but they can be transported as cargo or checked baggage, depending on where you are travelling to and the total amount of time the flight will take.
+Pets are not allowed in the cabins of Emirates, but they can be transported as cargo or checked baggage, depending on where you are travelling to and the total amount of time the flight will take.
 You can carry any number of pets you want on Emirates flights, but this also depends on regulations set by countries you may be flying to.
-Two animals of roughly the same size can be transported in the same container, as long as they are used to staying together and the weigh 14kg or less.
+Two animals of roughly the same size can be transported in the same container, as long as they are used to staying together and they weigh 14kg or less.

 The weight of the container and the pet will be billed as excess baggage: there is no free baggage allowance.